‘Pokémon Unite’ mobile launches in September, adding Mamoswine and Sylveon

-Pokémon Unite is coming to mobile devices on September 22, with more features and upcoming Pokémon on the way.
-It will also be adding fan-favourite Pokémon Sylveon and Mamoswine to the game.
+Pokémon Unite is coming to mobile devices on September 22, with more features and upcoming Pokémon on the way, these include fan-favourites Sylveon and Mamoswine.

 Players can pre-register for the game on both the Google Play and the iOS app store now, and cross play between the currently released Nintendo Switch version and the upcoming mobile version has also been confirmed.